miqwit/dedex/README.md

 # DeDEX

 DeDEX is a DDEX XML file parser.
 DDEX is a standard used in the music industry to deliver rich media content.
 See more info at [ddex.net](https://ddex.net/).
-This covers only the ERN (Electronic Release Notification) standard, for versions 3.8.2 and 4.1.
+This covers only the ERN (Electronic Release Notification) standard.

 In my past experiences as a developer, I always had to develop or enhanced a DDEX parser for ERN.
 I created one here that is as convenient to use as I always hoped for.